bcgsc/pori/docs/repos.md

     ![graphkb parser](./images/graph-icon_outline.svg)

     A package for parsing and recreating HGVS-like variant notation used in GraphKB.
-This is used by both the API and Client applications.
+This is used by both the API and client applications.
 Try it out online with [RunKit](https://runkit.com/creisle/6083062ff39ff0001b93ea6f)

 - ### [GraphKB Schema](https://github.com/bcgsc/pori_graphkb_schema)